-You may be able to claim an individual as a dependent on your return regardless of age or relationship.
+- You may be able to claim an individual as a dependent on your return regardless of age or relationship.
 Many children who are 18 or older may still be claimed as a dependent by their parents.
 Ask your preparer for guidance on claiming a dependent.

-If you can be claimed as a dependent on another person’s return do not claim your own exemption if you file a return on your own.
+- If you can be claimed as a dependent on another person’s return, inform your preparer if you file a return on your own.
 On page one of your tax return, the box next to ‘Someone can claim you as a dependent’ must be checked.
-Omitting this will result in complications for the rightful claimant of your exemption and may result in the IRS asking you to return to them any refund paid in addition to fines and penalties.
+Omitting this will result in complications in filing your tax return and may result in the IRS asking you to return to them any refund paid in addition to fines and penalties.

-If you owe you can’t avoid owing by not filing.
+- If you owe, you can’t avoid owing by not filing.
 File before the due date to avoid the failure to file penalty.
 Consider a short term extension of time to pay or an installment agreement.
 See FAQ for more information on payment options or go to irs.gov/payments.

 - An extension of time to file is not an extension of time to pay.